close

 ```html

-More information on https://ww2veteransmemories.org/
+More info on https://ww2veteransmemories.org/

 ```